Sign in

 Day 15: Lukla - Kathmandu (1,400m)

 In the morning after breakfast, we take a brief flight of about 30 minutes to Kathmandu.
 You will be transferred to your hotel where you can get your much needed rest.
 Upon your will, you can visit around Thamel area or other nearby places.
-In the evening, you will be served with farewell dinner which basically includes delicious Nepali cuisine.
+In the evening, you will be served with a farewell dinner which basically includes delicious Nepali cuisine.

 Accommodation: Hotel